freqtrade/freqtrade/docs/strategy-customization.md

 # Strategy Customization

-This page explains how to customize your strategies, and add new indicators.
+This page explains how to customize your strategies, add new indicators and set up trading rules.

-Please familiarize yourself with [Freqtrade basics](bot-basics.md) first.
+Please familiarize yourself with [Freqtrade basics](bot-basics.md) first, which provides overall info on how the bot operates.

 ## Install a custom strategy file